Updated: Feb 22

 If you are not working right now, during your awake hours, how many times will you pause for a minute and exercise?

 What kinds of movement can be done that's effective?
 First, think about what you enjoy.
 Start there.
 What do you want to try doing?
 Write a list.
 Try something from the infographic.
 I can't wait to hear what you will do!

 If you have a job (taking care of people and pets at home counts) where you're on your feet a lot already, how and when can you take a moment to rest?
 Striking the balance is imperative to your overall health and wellness.

 Taking just one minute every hour promotes self-care and reinforces positive boundaries you have put in place.

 Now some disclaimers: This program is not intended to treat, cure, diagnose, or prevent any disease, condition, or ailment.
 This information is for educational and entertainment purposes only.
 Speak with your healthcare provider to see how/if it pertains to your individual needs.

 The purpose of this program is added support to your health goals.
-It is open to app members, newsletter subscribers, and clients.
-If you find this activity aligns with your health goals, start slow and also listen to and honor your body.
+If you find this activity aligns with your health goals, start slow, listen to and honor your body.

 Consider hiring a health coach.
 See article on the benefits and how to find us!